makerdao/mips/MIP41/mip41.md

 ---

-### MIP41c6: Interim Facilitators and the Fallback Decision Process
+### MIP41c6: Interim Facilitators

 #### Interim Facilitators

-Whenever a Core Unit finds itself with no Facilitator, an Interim Facilitator is needed to fill any gaps.
-The process to chose the Interim Facilitator is called "The Fallback Decision Process" and it is detailed in the heading below.
-However an interim facilitator is selected, Interim facilitators should clearly state their intended time of service.
-A two month minimum is recommended, with the option to renew.
+Whenever a Core Unit finds itself with no Facilitator, an Interim Facilitator is needed to ensure the continuity or graceful wind-down of the Core Unit.

-If a Retiring Facilitator is willing, they may nominate an Interim Facilitator.
-Subject to the nominated Interim Facilitator's acceptance, they are ratified as the new Facilitator by a simple majority vote of all active facilitators.
+A Retiring Faciliator may nominate an Interim Facilitator.
+Subject to the nominated Interim Facilitator's acceptance, they are immediately ratified as the Interim Facilitator.

-In the event of a Core Unit offboarding, if the Retiring Facilitator is uncooperative, the Interim Facilitator will be in charge of overseeing/executing the unwinding process.
-In the event of a Facilitator offboarding, they will be in charge of ensuring the functional continuity of the Core Unit until a new permanent Facilitator is ratified.
+The Facilitators of other Core Units may elect an alternative Interim Facilitator within 72 hours of the initial Facilitator Offboarding using the Interim Facilitator Election Process.
+In the event an alternative Interim Facilitator is elected, they immediately replace the current Interim Facilitator, if one exists.

 The incentive to volunteer as an Interim Facilitator is the compensation tied to a Core Unit unwinding plan.
-In the event of a missing, failed succession, or headless core unit, the incentive to volunteer as an Interim Facilitator is a transfer of the former Facilitator's compensation for an interim timeline.
+In the event of a missing, failed succession, or headless core unit, the incentive to volunteer as an Interim Facilitator is a transfer of the former Facilitator's compensation during the interim period.

+#### Interim Facilitator Responsibilities And Powers

+An Interim Facilitator is empowered to serve in this role for a maximum of two months.

+In the event of a Core Unit offboarding, the Interim Facilitator is responsible for overseeing and executing the unwinding process.

+In the event of a Facilitator offboarding, the Interim Facilitator is responsible for both:
+* Ensuring the functional continuity of the Core Unit during the interim period.
+* Making a good faith effort to deliver one or more viable Facilitator Onboarding subproposals for the Core Unit to Maker Governance.

+The Interim Facilitator is empowered to use the Facilitator Governance Powers defined in MIP41c2 to keep existing operational processes running smoothly during the interim period.

+#### Interim Facilitator Election Process

+The Interim Facilitator Election Process assumes the existence of one or more permanent Governance Facilitators.
+If this is not the case, MIP41c6 must be considered non-binding.

+An Interim Facilitator may be elected by a majority of Core Units voting in favour of a given individual.
+The individual must be willing to take the role to be eligible for election.
+Each Core Unit may cast a single vote for or against each candidate.
+In the event of a Core Unit containing multiple facilitators, they must come to consensus on their Core Unit's votes before communicating them publicly.

+In the absence of succesful Interim Facilitator selection or election within 72 hours, one or more permanent facilitator onboarding proposals may be made under the next weekly governance cycle.
+This overrides the normal rules relating to the feedback and frozen periods.

+The Governance Facilitators are responsible for the implementation of this proces.
+A majority of  Governance Facilitators may modify this process to suit the circumstances by communicating details and reasoning publicly prior to the beginning of the process.

+Core Unit Facilitators should refrain from casting votes prior to the Governance Facilitators publicly communicating the details of the process's implementation.

+#### Edge Cases

+If a Retiring Facilitator has not nominated an Interim Facilitator, the other Core Unit Facilitators must use the Interim Facilitator Election Process to elect an Interim Facilitator.

+If a permenant facilitator is missing and uncontactable without notice and for unknown reasons, a majority of Governance Facilitators must use their best judgement as how to proceed with this process.

 If a Core Unit has no active Facilitators as a result of involuntary offboarding and has no active budget, no Interim Facilitator will be appointed unless there are winding down activities that require one.

-#### The Fallback Decision Process

-In the absence of interim facilitator selection or appointment, the fallback decision process determines an interim facilitator.
-An instant runoff vote is the recommended process.
-To move quickly, the vote should be conducted offchain with minimum quorum and results publicly accessible .
-For the first fallback vote, a list of volunteer Interim Facilitators and current active Facilitators is put up for one week.
-If a candidate has more than half of the vote based on first-choices that candidate wins and becomes the Interim Facilitator.
-Should the first fallback vote fail quorum, then the same list is put to all currently active Facilitators, who choose to vote, on a shorter time frame.
-48 hours is recommended.

-Regardless of which vote succeeds, the Interim Facilitator is approved on a short cycle and instantly assigned to that Core Unit.
-The Interim Facilitator, once approved on a short cycle, is assigned to that Core Unit.

-If the nominated candidate refuses the role, the fallback vote cycle repeats.

-#### Governance Powers

-The Interim Facilitator may also need to use Governance Powers of the Core Unit to keep existing operational processes running smoothly during the interim period.
+If a permament Facilitator has not been chosen prior to the expiry of an Interim Facilitator's two month term, the Core Unit is offboarded, and any budgets revoked.
+A majority of Governance Facilitators may extend this time-limit by stating publicly that they are doing so, and the reason they are doing so.

+If the full Interim Facilitator Election Process (including the expedited weekly cycle permenent facilitator subproposals) fails to install either an Interim or permenant Facilitator, the Core Unit should be considered offboarded, and any budgets revoked.
+Appropriate MIP subproposals should be filled out by the Governance Facilitators and marked as Approved without going to vote.

+If any other edge-cases occur, a majority of Governance Facilitators may resolve them to the best of their ability.